-You acknowledge delivery of the Plan and the Plan prospectus together with this Award Notice and the Award Agreement, as well as the Company's Insider Trading Policy and the Company's Clawback Policy, as applicable.
+D81/ 145023872.6 #864915v5 You acknowledge delivery of the Plan and the Plan prospectus together with this Award Notice and the Award Agreement, as well as the Company's Insider Trading Policy and the Company's Clawback Policy, as applicable.
 The Participant accepts as binding, conclusive and final all decisions or interpretations of the Committee upon any questions arising under the Plan, this Award Notice, the Award Agreement, or the Clawback Policy, as applicable.
 You can confirm acceptance of or reject this Award by clicking the "Accept" or "Reject" (or similar wording) button on the award acceptance screen of your Plan account at Charles Schwab.
 If you wish to reject this Award, you must do so no later than sixty (60) days after the Date of Grant.
 If within such sixty (60) day period you neither affirmatively accept nor affirmatively reject this Award, you will be deemed to have accepted this Award at the end of such sixty (60) day period pursuant to the terms and conditions set forth in this Award Notice, the Award Agreement, and the Plan.

-Attachment A

-NONQUALIFIED STOCK OPTION AWARD AGREEMENT

-This NONQUALIFIED STOCK OPTION AWARD AGREEMENT (this "Award Agreement") is dated as of the date set forth as the "Date of Grant" on the Award Notice, to which this Award Agreement is attached as Attachment A, and which was agreed to electronically between the Company and the Participant identified on the Award Notice.

-RECITALS

-WHEREAS, the Plan provides for the grant of options to purchase Shares, including stock options in the form of nonqualified stock options and the Compensation Committee of the Board of Directors of the Company (the "Committee"), with the approval of the Company's Board of Directors (the "Board"), has decided to make a nonqualified stock option grant as an inducement for the Participant to promote the best interests of the Company and its shareholders;

-WHEREAS, the nonqualified stock option grant confirmed hereby is subject in all respects to the terms and conditions of the Plan and the actions and determinations of the Committee under the Plan, and any provision hereof, to the extent inconsistent with the Plan, is null and void; and

-WHEREAS, capitalized terms used herein and not otherwise defined will have the meanings set forth in the Plan or Award Notice, as applicable.
+DB1/1450238/2.6 #664915v5 Attachment A SEI INVESTMENTS COMPANY 2024 OMNIBUS EQUITY COMPENSATION PLAN NONQUALIFIED STOCK OPTION AWARD AGREEMENT This NONQUALIFIED STOCK OPTION AWARD AGREEMENT (the "Award Agreement") is dated as of the date set forth as the "Date of Grant" on the Award Notice, to which the Award Agreement is attached as Attachment A, and which was agreed to electronically between the Company and the Participant identified on the Award Notice.
+RECITALS WHEREAS, the Plan provides for the grant of options to purchase Shares, including stock options in the form of nonqualified stock options and the Compensation Committee of the Board of Directors of the Company (the "Committee"), with the approval of the Company's Board of Directors (the "Board"), has decided to make a nonqualified stock option grant as an inducement for the Participant to promote the best interests of the Company and its shareholders; WHEREAS, the nonqualified stock option grant confirmed hereby is subject in all respects to the terms and conditions of the Plan and the actions and determinations of the Committee under the Plan, and any provision hereof, to the extent inconsistent with the Plan, is null and void; and WHEREAS, capitalized terms used herein and not otherwise defined will have the meanings set forth in the Plan or Award Notice, as applicable.
 NOW, THEREFORE, the parties to this Award Agreement, intending to be legally bound hereby, agree as follows: